 Pristine Or Parts?
-Understanding The Condition Rating System
+Understanding Classic Car Condition Rating System

-There is a multitude of condition rating systems out there that assist you in determining a classic car’s condition.
+There is a multitude of Car Condition Grading Scale out there that assist you in determining a classic car’s condition.
 A rating system not only affects the price of a car but also helps in assessing the number of man-hours and money needed to restore it.
 Rating systems only take into account the interior, exterior, rust, and mechanics of the car.
 Whether the automobile is desirable, rare, or a collectible does not factor into the system.

 Two of the most common rating systems are as follows: ‘100 Point System’ and ’Six Categories Of Condition’.